control-toolbox/CTDirect.jl/test/docs/AD_backend.md

 ```

 Takeaways:
 - the `:optimized` backend (with forward over reverse mode for Hessian) is much faster than full forward mode, but does not scale greatly.
 This is likely due to the increasing cost of computing the Hessian sparsity with SparseConnectivityTracer.jl in terms of allocations and time.
+Note that the `:default` backend that uses forward mode only may still be useful when having AD errors.
 - manual sparse pattern seems to give better performance for larger problems.
 See also the comparison with Jump that seems to use a different, less sparse but faster method for the Hessian.
 The sparsity pattern detection in JuMP relies on the expression tree of the objective and constraints built from its DSL.

 ![benchmark](AD_backend.png)